AdobeDocs/workfront.en/help/quicksilver/manage-work/projects/updating-work-in-a-project/apply-custom-status-work-assigned-to-group.md

 product-area: projects
 navigation-topic: update-work-in-a-project
 title: Apply statuses to work that is associated with a group
-description: CO: Alina, I moved this out of an admin article about statuses (Create and customize statuses)
+description: "CO: Alina, I moved this out of an admin article about statuses (Create and customize statuses)"
 ---

 # Apply statuses to work that is associated with a group